fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 ### Bootstrap the project

-Continuing with the MingW terminal, navigate to Chainblocks root directory, and run the `bootstrap` shell script (to be run only once, when you build the project for the first time).
+Continuing with the MinGW terminal, navigate to Chainblocks root directory, and run the `bootstrap` shell script (to be run only once, when you build the project for the first time).

 === "Windows"